AnalyticsNinja00/Evaluating-and-highlighting-the-performance-of-an-e-commerce-platform-KPI-s-/README.md

 **Dashboard Power BI**

-Voici un aperçu du dashboard Power BI utilisé dans ce projet :
+Here's an overview of the Power BI dashboard used in this project:

 ![Page d'accueil](Home%20page.png)
 ![Performances des ventes](Sales%20Performances.png)